gpbl/isomorphic500/README.md

 <img src="https://cloud.githubusercontent.com/assets/120693/6989743/1ac490d8-da60-11e4-951e-9a0f5ed8bb75.png" width="700">

 The intent of this project is to solidify my experience with these technologies and (maybe) to inspire other developers in their journey with React and Flux.
+It is also an example of a javascript development environment with all the cool recent stuff.

 - clone this repo and run the server to confirm it is actually working ;-)
 - edit a react component or a css style, and see the updated app as you save your changes!